Bangladesh - Asia

 The practical budget pressure usually comes from three places: lodging around BDT 9000-17000 mid-range in Gulshan, Banani, or similar easier-use zones, meals around BDT 250-700 for simple meals, BDT 900-2200 for a stronger dinner, and BDT 4500+ once hotels and polished evening dining take over, and whether you keep stacking paid stops into the same day.

-Transport is rarely the biggest problem if you already know the rough logic: Transport cost is less the problem than transport time and friction.
+Transport is rarely the biggest problem once you know the rough picture: Transport cost is less the problem than transport time and hassle.

 Evenings in Dhaka are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.